arismelachroinos/lscript/README.md

 ## Welcome to the LAZY script  v2.0.3
 ## Donation
-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If this project helped you a lot, you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=GC9RSY4CS6KAY)